Break in Studies

 A gap year offers you the opportunity to gain skills and experiences before you continue with your studies.
 This may be pre-planned or you might change your mind during the application process.

-If you have planned to take a gap year, you may have decided not to apply to UCAS this year.
-If this is the case, you will be entitled to a mandatory grant for up to a period of two years after completing your level 3 qualifications.
+If you have planned to take a gap year, you may have decided not to apply to UCAS.
+If this is the case, you will be entitled to an assistive grant for up to a period of two years after completing your level 3 qualifications.

 If you applied to UCAS with a ‘deferred’ start date, the conditions of your offer will not change.
-You will need to apply for the Scholarship award next year.
+You will need to apply for the Schools Award next year.

-You have right up until your start date to decide whether to defer or not, but accepting your decision is completely at the discretion of your university.
+You have until your start date to decide whether to defer or not, but accepting your decision is completely at the discretion of your university.

 You will need to inform the Department of Education, in writing, of your intention to defer.